uspgamedev/Project-Telos/docs/DEVLOG.md

 #### 29/08/2016:

 Cleared all issues for version 0.0.0.1!
-Started using a kanban and fenied next iteration to be three weeks, with the main task being:
+Started using a kanban and planned next iteration to be three weeks, with the main task being:
 -Level Script: create the way of scripting levels, and make a simple test level to test it.
 -Color transition: make objects have color transitions.